Dave Brat: Social issues

-In 2011 Brat criticized the political right for simultaneously advancing the pursuit of individual liberty while pushing laws restricting abortion, gay rights and gambling, and the political left for simultaneously supporting progressive liberal individualism while coercing others to "fund every social program under the sun".
-Brat's website said he supported "the life of every child, both born and unborn."
+In 2011, Brat criticized the political right for simultaneously advancing the pursuit of individual liberty while pushing laws restricting abortion, gay rights and gambling, and the political left for simultaneously supporting progressive liberal individualism while coercing others to "fund every social program under the sun".

+Brat later claimed to be pro-life.
+He co-sponsored the Life at Conception Act and pledged to remove federal funding from Planned Parenthood.

 Social Security and Medicare

 Brat criticized both major parties' approach to Medicare and Social Security, stating, "neither side of the aisle will talk about the most important issues because that is going to involve pain."
 He advocated "market-based reforms" to these programs, arguing individuals ought not to receive more from programs than they have paid into them.

-Term limits

-Brat was a proponent of term limits for members of Congress.
-He pledged to serve a maximum of 12 years (six terms) in Congress.